 When you’re sick, the natural thing to do is to reach for something that will make you feel better.
 With many common illnesses and conditions like the common cold, headaches or muscle aches, over-the-counter treatments can help manage your symptoms until your body heals on its own.

-What are antibiotics and what are they used for?
+What antibiotics are used for

 Antibiotics are powerful medicines that are used to treat a wide variety of infections and diseases caused by bacteria.
 Most bacteria in your body are harmless, but some bacteria cause health problems and need to be treated with antibiotics.